TonyGLL/clean-architecture-nodejs/README.md

 ## Features

-*   **User Registration:** Allows new users to create an account.
-*   **User Login:** Authenticates existing users and provides JWT-based session tokens.
+*   **User Registration and Login:** Allows new users to create an account and authenticates existing users, providing JWT-based session tokens.
-*   **Secure Password Hashing:** Uses bcryptjs to hash passwords before storing them.
-*   **Password Reset:** Enables users to request a password reset via email and set a new password using a secure token.
+*   **Secure Password Management:** Uses `bcryptjs` to hash passwords and enables users to reset their password via email with a secure token.
-*   **JWT-based Authentication:** Secures API endpoints using JSON Web Tokens.
+*   **Role-Based Access Control (RBAC):** Secures API endpoints using JSON Web Tokens and role-based permissions.
+*   **User and Role Management:** Provides CRUD operations for managing users and roles.
 *   **Health Check:** A dedicated endpoint (`/health`) to monitor API status.

 ## Technologies Used